On the arithmetic of generalized Fekete polynomials

 \subsection{Cyclotomic polynomials}

 We recall some properties of cyclotomic polynomials that we will use throughout this article.
-For a more detailed treatment, interested readers are encouraged to see \cite[Section 46, Section 48]{[Nagell]}.
-For a more recent survey on both coefficients and higher order derivatives of cyclotomic polynomials we recommend \cite{[cyclotomic]}.
+For a more detailed treatment, interested readers are encouraged to see \cite[Sections 46 and 48]{[Nagell]}.
+For a more recent survey on both coefficients and higher-order derivatives of cyclotomic polynomials, we recommend \cite{[cyclotomic]}.

 Let $n$ be a positive integer.
-The $n$-th cyclotomic polynomial $\Phi_n(x)$ is defined as
+The $n$-th cyclotomic polynomial $\Phi_n(x.)$ is defined as

 where $\zeta$ runs over the set of all primitive $n$-roots of unity.
 It is known that $\Phi_n(x)$ is a polynomial of degree $\varphi(n)$ where $\varphi(n)$ is the Euler totient function.
 Additionally, we have the following factorization